valentjn/vscode-ltex/README.md

 2. Install this extension (see [download options](https://valentjn.github.io/ltex/vscode-ltex/installation-usage-vscode-ltex.html#how-to-install-and-use))
 3. Reload the VS Code window if necessary
 4. Open a L<sup>A</sup>T<sub>E</sub>X or a Markdown document, or open a new file and change the language mode to `LaTeX` or `Markdown` (open the Command Palette and select `Change Language Mode`)
-5. Wait until [ltex-ls](https://valentjn.github.io/ltex/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool) and Java have been found; if necessary, LT<sub>E</sub>X downloads both for you.
+5. Wait until [ltex-ls](https://valentjn.github.io/ltex/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool) has been found; if necessary, LT<sub>E</sub>X downloads it for you.
 Alternatively, you can choose [offline installation](https://valentjn.github.io/ltex/vscode-ltex/installation-usage-vscode-ltex.html#offline-installation).
 6. Grammar/spelling errors will be displayed! (if there are any)

 ## Information & Documentation